geronimp/enrichM/README.md

 EnrichM is a set of tools for comparative genomics of large sets of metagenome assembled genomes (MAGs).
 The current functionality includes:

-1. A basic pipeline for annotating population genomes.
+1. An annotation pipeline for MAGs.
-2. A pipeline to identify genes or metabolic pathways that are enriched within and between user-defined groups
+2. A pipeline to identify genes or metabolic pathways that are enriched within and between user-defined groups.
 3. To construct metabolic networks from annotated population genomes.

 EnrichM is under active development, so use at your own risk.
 Currently, there are the following sub-commands: